Skip Breadcrumb Links

 What is foster care?

-According to the Ontario Association of Children's Aid Societies (OACAS), foster care is defined as the placement of a child or youth in the home of someone who receives compensation for caring for the child but is not the child’s parent or caregiver.
+According to the Ontario Association of Children's Aid Societies (OACAS), foster care is the placement of a child or youth in the home of someone who receives compensation for caring for the child but is not the child's parent or caregiver.

 Why are children placed in foster care?